 Investment in this technology package of irrigation it is found to be feasible for all proposed crops except onion seedlings.
 Hence the farmer is advised to invest on the first best alternatives that brought the highest NPV provide that it is found in the suitable agro ecology of proposed crops.

-Monitoring and Evaluation (M&E) tools
+Monitoring and Evaluation (M&E) System